CONVERSATION WITH PHAN DANG HOANG

 DEFUZE: How has been your experience of living in Milan?
 You said in an interview that Milan is like a second home to you now.
 Did it take long to get to that stage?
 What would you suggest to the students who plan to study abroad?
 How should they prepare themselves?

 HOANG: It is true that Milan is my second home now.
 Before coming to Milan, I didn’t really know about the country.
 When I first came, `I was just 18.
 Everything was different.
 Another country, another environment, different language, different lifestyle, to name a few.
 It was all so difficult for me.
 I was alone with no family and no friends.
 Sometimes, I wanted to give up and life was just up and down.
 But I told myself that my life in Milan is a test for me.
 If I didn’t get through it, I wouldn’t get through anything else so if I persevered, `I would find the opportunities to shine.
 I knew that I had to try 1000 times harder than the local students because I came from Asia, I didn’t have a lot of knowledge and background about Europe.
 I came here and felt just like a baby learning how to speak.
 To be honest, I didn’t really like it when I first came.
 I felt life in here was so hard, so difficult.
 There were times when I thought that I should go back to Vietnam and had planned to come back in the first year.
-I couldn’t say studying abroad was easy and pleasant.
-I thought that I would come back as soon as possible.
-I really wanted to go home, so I called my parents and said that I couldn’t live here anymore but my parents cheered me up and said that I should stay.
 And I thought that I have been here already and had been through a really hard time, I just couldn’t give up like that.
 Difficulties come and go, they never end.
 Many things happened during 3 years.
 Now when I look back, I feel thankful to have those experiences so I can feel fulfilled today.
 Not technically fulfilled because I am just 21 and the process to develop myself is still long.
 However, at the moment, I feel satisfied with my efforts within 3 years.
 I went through all the challenges and managed to be successful.

 I think anyone who has a dream to go abroad to study art or fashion design specialty, you have to prepare yourself.
 There are no pleasant or dreamy things.
 To have 5 minutes on the fashion show costs blood, sweat, tears, and sleepless nights.
 Success does not come easy and you have to go through all the difficulties only then you will get the success that you want.
 If you think it is all easy and pleasant, you will be disappointed and there will be no success for you.
-I have been through that and I think to have any kind of reward, you have to be prepared for hard times.
-I don’t want to sit here just to share how successful I am because I don’t know if my future would be successful or not.
 I just know that I came here with all my love for fashion and the dream to become a fashion designer.
 It’s very important for me.
 I hope that I will be a fashion designer.
 That is why I am here today.
 I am very grateful because Milan has given me lots of meaningful opportunities so I can develop myself much more and gain the success that I dream of.

 DEFUZE: Can you share some interesting experiences or moments in Milan, Italy?